Nataland/nataland.github.io/_posts/2018-07-04-BusinessLawChapter17.md

 	- must have capacity
 	- must not make conditional (no asking, cannot say "let me ask my boss on Tuesday")
 	- must disclose agency to third party
-- estopel / holding out (what if the boss says no?)
+- estoppel / holding out (what if the boss says no?)
 	- doctrine of apparent authority (misrepresenting yourself). should the thrid party have known? (is it reasonable that the third party had no reason to suspect that you do not have authority)
 - necessity - all but gone
 	- agency buying necessity (emergency): not very reliable